6 years experience in personal finance writing

 How pet insurance works

 Pet insurance provides financial support for routine and emergency care so your dog can always receive the care it needs.
-Most companies offer accident and illness and accident-only protection, and some let you pay extra for routine care, dental procedures, alternative therapies, and more.
+Most pet insurance providers offer accident and illness and accident-only protection, and some let you pay extra for routine care, dental procedures, exam fees, alternative therapies, and more.

 You should always review policy details to understand what your coverage includes before purchasing.
 In particular, you’ll want to pay attention to the following factors:

-• Waiting periods: Nearly all pet insurance policies come with mandatory waiting periods.
-Once the waiting period is up, your pet’s coverage will apply for all eligible claims.
+Waiting periods: Nearly all pet insurance policies come with mandatory waiting periods, often 14 days or more.
+Once the waiting period is up, your pet’s coverage will apply to all eligible claims.

-• Payout limits: Some insurance companies have annual limits, so you’ll want to understand these limits.
+Payout limits: Some insurance companies have an annual limit, so you’ll want to understand these limits.
 Payout caps are typically either per condition or per year.

 How to buy pet insurance